allotory/Aquila_microblog/README.md

     	venv\scripts> activate

-3. install Flask in venv
+* install Flask in venv.

 		> pip install Flask

-4. Initial db in Python Shell:
+* Initial db in Python Shell.

 		>>> from microblog import init_db

 		>>> init_db()

-5. run microblog
+* run microblog.

 		Aquila_microblog> python microblog.py

 ## Contributing

 Pull requests are being accepted!

 If you would like to contribute, simply fork the project and make your changes.

 ##Support: